elkingarcia11/route-mapper/README.md

 ## Development

 To run the app locally, execute `npm start` in the project directory.
 This command launches the app in development mode.
 Open [http://localhost:3000](http://localhost:3000) to view it in your browser.
 The page will automatically reload when you make changes, and lint errors will be displayed in the console.

 ## Features

 - Add and delete stops
 - View stops on the map
 - Select stops on the map to view stop information

 ## Upcoming Features

-- LocalStorage implementation for temporary data storage during sessions
+- Implementation of LocalStorage for temporary data storage during sessions
-- Cloud Firestore implementation for data storage over longer periods
+- Integration of Cloud Firestore for data storage over longer periods

 ## Contact

-For questions, feedback, or inquiries, feel free to contact me via email at elkingarcia.11@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/elkingarcia11/)
+For questions, feedback, or inquiries, feel free to contact me via email at elkingarcia.11@gmail.com or connect with me on [LinkedIn](https://www.linkedin.com/in/elkingarcia11/).

 ## Acknowledgments